zhyao-JNU/crRNA-DNA-library/README.md

 # crRNA-DNA-library
-crRNA-DNA library including Adenoviridae, Asfarviridae, Herpesvirales, Polyomaviridae, and Poxviridae and several reference  targets
+crRNA-DNA library for predicting Cas12a trans-cleavage activity, including Adenoviridae, Asfarviridae, Herpesvirales, Polyomaviridae, and Poxviridae and several reference targets.